Article Translations: (Spanish)

 - belly pain

 In the most serious cases, a food allergy can cause anaphylaxis (say: ah-nuh-fuh-LAK-sis).
 This is a sudden, severe allergic reaction in which several problems happen all at once.
 It can involve the skin, breathing, digestion, the heart, and blood vessels.
 A person's blood pressure can drop, breathing tubes can narrow, and the tongue can swell.

 People at risk for this kind of a reaction have to be very careful and need a plan for handling emergencies, when they might need to get special medicine to stop these symptoms from getting worse.

 Many kids outgrow allergies to milk and eggs as they grow older.
 But severe allergies to foods like peanuts, some kinds of fish, and shrimp often last a lifetime.

 How Do You Know if You Have One?

 Sometimes it's easy to figure out that a kid has a food allergy.
-He or she might get hives or have other problems after eating it.
+They might get hives or have other problems after eating it.
 But other times, what's causing the problem is more of a mystery.
 Most foods have more than one ingredient, so if a kid has shrimp with peanut sauce, what's causing the allergy — the peanut sauce or the shrimp?

 Many people react to a food but are not actually allergic.
 For example, people with lactose intolerance (say: LAK-tose in-TAHL-uh-runtz) get belly pain and diarrhea from milk and other dairy products.
 That doesn't mean they're allergic to milk.
 They don't feel good after drinking milk because their bodies can't properly break down the sugars found in milk.

 What Will the Doctor Do?

 If you think you may be allergic to a food, let your parents know.
 They will take you to the doctor to get it checked out.